 - The Simpsons: In "So It's Come to This: A Simpsons Clip Show", Bart's April Fools prank for Homer involves him shaking a can of Duff with a paint-mixer and planting it in the fridge.
-What follows is a fizz-explosion of epic proportions, enough to leave Homer hospitalized.
+What follows is a fizz-explosion of epic proportions, enough to make a mushroom cloud and leave Homer hospitalized.

 Bart: APRIL FO—*KABOOM*

 - Steven Universe: Future: In "Bluebird", offering Steven a can of shook-up soda is one of the many pranks Bluebird Azurite (a fusion of two former enemies, Aquamarine and Eyeball Ruby) pulls on Steven to mess with him.

 - The TaleSpin episode "From Here To Machinery" has the robot pilot of Shere Khan's private plane fly directly into an air pirate ambush.
 The robot refuses to alter course and can electrify itself to prevent anyone else from displacing it.
 Baloo smartly weaponizes a bottle of soda pop by shaking it vigorously, then aiming the spray at the robot.
 All that sticky fluid shorts out the robot's electrics, leaving it inert.
 Baloo then takes control and outflies the pirates to safety.